Future Object Detection with Spatiotemporal Transformers: Related Work

+\parsection{Prediction} Prediction of future video frames in terms of RGB-images has been previously studied with temporal convolution~\cite{kalchbrenner2017video}, adversarial learning~\cite{mathieu2016deep,liang2017dual}, recurrent neural networks~\cite{ranzato2014video,srivastava2015unsupervised,villegas2017decomposing}, parallel multi-dimensional units~\cite{byeon2018contextvp}, variational recurrent neural networks~\cite{castrejon2019improved}, atoms (from system identification)~\cite{liu2018dyan}, and spatial transformers~\cite{liu2017video}.
+This problem is not only interesting in its own right, but enables unsupervised learning of video representations~\cite{liang2017dual}.
+The works of Villegas \etal~\cite{villegas2017learning} and Wu \etal~\cite{wu2020future} demonstrated that such video prediction may benefit from explicit modelling of dynamic objects.
 More closely related to our work is future prediction in terms of more high-level concepts, such as trajectories of dynamic objects.
 This task has been previously tackled using detect-track-predict paradigm~\cite{chai2020multipath,hong2019rules,tang2019multiple,styles2020multiple}.
 Hu \etal~\cite{hu2021fiery} demonstrated the benefits of instead learning this task end-to-end.
 This was achieved via a differentiable warping~\cite{jaderberg2015spatial} of feature maps to a reference frame with the help of ego motion.
 The warped feature maps were then processed with spatiotemporal 3D-convolutions.
-Perhaps most closely related to our work is the work of Luc \etal~\cite{luc2018predicting}.
-Luc \etal proposed to predict future instance segmentations in an end-to-end fashion.
+Perhaps most closely related to our work is the work of Luc \etal~\cite{luc2018predicting}, where future instance segmentations are predicted in an end-to-end fashion.
 To this end, MaskRCNN~\cite{he2017mask} was modified with a convolutional feature forecasting module.
+An advantage of future object detection, compared to future instance segmentation, is that the annotations are more commonly used and cheaper, typically resulting in larger datasets.
+Moreover, the dataset used by Luc \etal did not include ego-motion information.
 Li \etal~\cite{li2020towards} noted that the latency in object detectors provide a need of future prediction.
 The focus of their work was to analyze this aspect and they found that classical tracking-based approaches outperform the end-to-end trained neural network proposed by Luc \etal.
+The concurrent work by Peri \etal~\cite{peri2022forecasting} proposes 3D future object detection for LiDAR data.
+In contrast to their work, we instead investigate camera-based future object detection directly in the image plane.

 \parsection{Object Detection with Transformers} The work of Carion \etal~\cite{carion2020end}, DETR, showed how object detection can be learnt end-to-end.
 They proposed to let a representation of the desired object detection output -- a set of object slots -- cross-attend a representation of the input -- a feature map extracted from the image.
 A concurrent work~\cite{chi2020relationnet++} showed how the cross-attention mechanism could be used to move between different output representations used in prior works, \eg, anchor-boxes of FasterRCNN~\cite{ren2015faster}, corners of CornerNet~\cite{law2018cornernet}, and center points of FCOS~\cite{tian2019fcos} or CenterNet~\cite{zhou2019objects}.
 Since then, several works have improved the effectiveness of transformer-based detectors.
 Dai \etal~\cite{dai2021up} proposed a pre-training stage.
 Wang \etal~\cite{wang2021pnp} proposed a multi-scale variant.
 Zhu \etal~\cite{zhu2020deformable} replaced the attention layers with multi-head, multi-feature-level deformable convolution.
 Dai \etal~\cite{dai2021dynamic} investigated another form of multi-feature-level deformable convolution.
 Gao \etal~\cite{gao2021fast} improved the locality of the cross-attention heads via a Gaussian-like weighting.
 Meng \etal~\cite{meng2021conditional} proposed to change how the transformer makes use of its positional encodings.
 Amongst the most important effects of these works is the reduction in training time, compared to DETR.
 The work of Meng \etal, for instance, reports a massive reduction: an entire order of magnitude.